UniversitaDellaCalabria/django-freeradius-manager/README.md

 #### An interesting use case

 A user can have multiple freeradius accounts.
-Everytime he logs in the system using a freeradius account he can see all his freeradius accounts and change the passwords of these.
-If instead a user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`, this way he can see the all the freeradius accounts belonging to him and change their password.
+Everytime he logs in the system using a freeradius account he can see all the owned freeradius accounts and change the passwords of these.
+If instead a user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`.
 When one of these freeradius accounts accesses to the system they can only see connection beloging to the used freeradius accounts, and not all, and change only this password.
-This can be a good strategy for managers that want to handle more accounts to their collaborators, belonging to his identity.
+That's a good strategy for managers that want to handle more accounts to their collaborators, belonging to his identity.

 #### Credits